c-en/AADTMatcher/README.md

 # AADTMatcher
 A dance assignment system for Harvard Asian American Dance Troupe, using an approximate competitive equilibrium from equal incomes.
-By Chris En and Ethan Zou.
+Created by Chris En and Ethan Zou.